Russia gives US cold shoulder, saying relations between countries 'frozen'

 Fresh US sanctions over Crimea

-Peskov's comments come a day after the US imposed fresh sanctions on several Russian businessmen and companies.
+Peskov's comments come a day after the United States imposed fresh sanctions on several Russian businessmen and companies.

-The sanctions were in connection with Russia's occupation of Crimea and conflict in Ukraine, the US Treasury said in a statement.
+The sanctions were in connection with Russia's occupation of Crimea and the conflict in Ukraine, the US Treasury said in a statement.

 Russia reacted angrily to the sanctions, with Peskov saying it "seriously harms our bilateral relations."